-The CPR Model Agreement for Ex Parte Adjudication of Trade Secret

-Misappropriation And/Or Patent Disputes is of especial interest in connection with nonbinding arbitration of disputes in which each party desires to insulate its proprietary information from the other party.
+The CPR Model Agreement for Ex Parte Adjudication of Trade Secret Misappropriation And/Or Patent Disputes is of especial interest in connection with nonbinding arbitration of disputes in which each party desires to insulate its proprietary information from the other party.
 This model agreement may illustrate useful procedures not typically employed, but nevertheless of real practicability.

-As for intellectual property organizations, the World Intellectual Property mediation center and promulgated rules for the purpose of providing ADR services specifically for the intellectual property community.
+As for intellectual property organizations, the World Intellectual Property Organization seems to be the only organization to have established an arbitration and mediation center and promulgated rules for the purpose of providing ADR services specifically for the intellectual property community.
 The WIPO Arbitration and Mediation Centre came on line in October 1994.
 Its director, Dr. Francis Gurry, has assembled a panel of potential neutrals numbering over 400 persons from around the world.
 While at this writing WIPO Arbitration Rules may not have governed any specific proceeding, those rules have been incorporated into dispute resolution clauses in international agreements and will in due course be applied.
 At the same time, the WIPO Centre has consulted with and provided informal services to many disputants around the world.